Malika Saada Saar

 Biography

 Newsweek and the Daily Beast have named Malika as one of “150 Women Who Shake the World.”
-The Obama White House selected Ms. Saada Saar to serve on the Presidential Advisory Council on HIV/AIDS.
-She has also been honored by Brown University's highest alumni award, the Roger Williams award, and by Georgetown Law Center's esteemed Robert F. Drinan Award for Public Service.
+The Obama White House selected Malika to serve on the Presidential Advisory Council on HIV/AIDS, and she is presently on the Board of Directors for Brown University’s Watson Institute for International and Public Affairs and the Peabody's Board of Directors.
+She has also been honored by Spelman College’s National Service Award, Brown University's highest alumni honor, the Roger Williams Award, and the Georgetown Law Center's esteemed Robert F. Drinan Award for Public Service.

 Research